florenceyuelin/florenceyuelin.github.io/index.md

 The phenomenon is striking but fleeting: it intensifies under joint electoral and economic pressure and recedes once that pressure passes.
 Yet, some ES bills acquire institutional traction through chamber passage, signaling a higher probability of future regulation.
-In response, foreign MNEs adjust their nonmarket portfolios accordingly.
-Under early-stage ES, firms substitute away from elite-targeted lobbying toward society-oriented environmental, social, and governance (ESG) engagement that helps rebuild local legitimacy.
+In response, under early-stage ES risk, firms substitute away from elite-targeted lobbying toward society-oriented environmental, social, and governance (ESG) engagement that helps rebuild local legitimacy.
 Once ES bills gain institutional traction, MNEs retrench from the most visible social-pillar engagement and reduce lobbying intensity.
-Using an original dataset of 5,484 U.S. legislator-session observations (2005–2024) paired with a firm-year panel of 591 foreign MNEs operating in the United States (2013–2024), I find empirical support for the conditional electoral activation of ES risk and the two-stage corporate response.
+Using a staggered difference-in-differences design with an original dataset of 5,484 U.S. legislator-session observations (2005–2024) and 591 foreign MNEs operating in the United States (2013–2024), I find empirical support for these propositions.
 Twenty-one interviews with senior corporate and policy professionals further reveal how MNEs choose among different strategies in response to politicized investment environments.
 Overall, this paper identifies politicians as a new source of host country investment risk, and offers managerial guidance for global